matijakolaric-com/django-music-publisher/docs/introduction.rst

 Project Scope
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Django Music Publisher will always support only original publishers, with the special situation for the US, where a publisher may have separate entities in each of the PROs.
+Django Music Publisher will always support only original publishers, covering the special situation in the US, where a publisher may have separate entities in each of the PROs.
 It is not intended to be used by administrators or sub-publishers.

 Current Features
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++